 Updates and Announcements

 Yearbooks are now on sale.
-Order yours before prices go up at the end of September.
+Order yours before prices go up at the end of the month.
 Go to the Jostens website to order today.

 It takes a lot to make a machine like Great Mills run smoothly.
 We take our Fundraising very seriously because this is how we can afford to introduce our students to new opportunities.
 Here is a list of all of our fundraisers for the school year.
 Check them out and see how you can help us support the dreams of our students!

 The Hornet Buzz, January 8, 2023

 Message from the Principal

 Greetings Hornet Nation!

 As the proud principal of Great Mills High School, I wanted to take an opportunity to introduce myself.
 My journey started in a single-parent household, in Michigan, where my mother used sports to ensure I stayed on the right path.
 Later, I realized that sports could help me navigate life after high school.
 Through sports, specifically Track and Field, I was able to earn scholarships to pay for my General Associate's Degree from Lansing Community College and my Bachelor of Arts in Youth Services from Western Michigan University.
 I was the first person in my family to earn an Associate's Degree.
 Then in December of 2000, I became the first to earn a Bachelor's Degree!